eepgwde/pyeg0/jr/README.md

 Calculate the risk and return empirically for a trading window, and from the technicals predict what they could be in the next, then find the proportions to optimize for the next.

+*** On second thoughts: RSI trading with Mediation by Prediction

+I'll use the same trading system I develope for the ETFs.
+Except now we I'm not training on fundamentals and correlations, but trading signals from a Technical Analytic.

+**** RSI trading

+I'll implement a Relative Strength Index trading system using Caldwell's signals.
+This worked well for stocks on at bet365.
+Run it on the in-sample data and "mark" it using a binary indicator: profit or loss.

+**** Use this as the training set for a binary classifier

+I'll then run a machine learning algorithm (probably the Gradient Boosting Method) to derive a predictor using time-slice sampling with at least a moving 20 day horizon.

+I should only give the learning algorithm the information of when the trade opened information and *not* when it was closed.
+That would be all the other stuff that hasn't been used by the RSI metric.

+(Note: I might add a hold-duration metric to give the learner a helping hand.)

+**** Trade the Out-of-Sample Data: Generate Candidate Trade Opens and Mediate

+Then run the out-of-sample data through the trading engine, generating the candidate open decisions, for each one, as it occurs, I use the predictor to determine if it will be a profit or a loss.
+If it is likely to be profitable, the trading engine will open the trade.
+If not, it doesn't.
+Let's call this method the "predictor-mediated" one, or simpler still the Mediated trading strategy.

+I then run the out-of-sample data to conclusion and compare the total profit and loss for Not-Mediated and Mediated.

+**** Discussion

+The RSI is a trend metric.
+I'm going to base trades on that.
+I'm hoping that other technical metrics can be inferred by the learner.
+Because the learner has the moving averages on returns and on standard deviation, it might apply it has the information to develop its own Bollinger bands.

+So that should be enough.

 ** To do